 - Night at the Museum – see if a local museum would bring their display to your school.
 Or have each class create a display of art, science or history projects.

 - Pumpkin Carve-a-thon – sell pumpkins for a small fee.
-Have everyone carver or paint them.
+Have your kids and their parents carve or paint the pumpkins together.
 Give prizes for the most creative and scary.
 Sell Halloween or fall themed treats.
 The week of Halloween display ALL the pumpkins in the school yard.
 It can be a magical sight!

 - Community Service – volunteer to do fall clean-up at a local park or trail, or even in your own school yard, then celebrate with a lunch and some fun activities